jpchateau/Interactive-Image/README.md

 # Contribute

 Feel free to contribute to this project and open some pull requests.
-The project uses NPM, Grunt, RequireJS, CasperJS and JSHint.
+The project uses NPM, Grunt, RequireJ and CasperJS.

 Here is a list of useful commands: